 Historic Sites of Manitoba: Maple Creek School No. 2275 (RM of Lac du Bonnet)

 The Maple Creek School District was established formally in October 1936 and a one-room schoolhouse operated at SE26-16-10E in the Rural Municipality of Lac du Bonnet.
-The district was dissolved in 1966 and its catchment area became part of the Lac du Bonnet Consolidated School District and later the Agassiz School Division.
+The school closed in January 1966 and the district was dissolved later that year.
+Its catchment area became part of the Lac du Bonnet Consolidated School District and later the Agassiz School Division.

 Maple Creek School